John Boozman: Civil rights

+Veterans

 Veteran employment

-In September 2012, Boozman voted to block advancement of the Veterans Job Corps Act of 2012, even though he partially authored the bill.
+In September 2012, Boozman voted to block advancement of the Veterans Job Corps Act of 2012, even though he had partially authored the bill.
 The bill, which would have established a $1 billion Veterans Jobs Corps at a time when the unemployment rate for post-9/11 veterans was 10.9%, fell two votes shy (58–40) of the 60 needed for passage.
 The legislation underwent changes related to how it would offset spending, which led Boozman to vote against it.

 Environment

 In 2017, Boozman was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.
-According to OpenSecrets, Boozman has received nearly $150,000 from oil, gas and coal interests since 2012.
+According to OpenSecrets, Boozman has received nearly $150,000 from oil, gas, and coal interests since 2012.
 He claimed that EPA regulations are creating a dirtier climate abroad and providing no gain to the United States.

 Boozman wrote: "I commend President Trump for taking the appropriate steps to make a clean exit from it so we can continue to pursue an 'all-of-the-above' approach to meeting our energy needs free of the significant litigation risk created by the agreement."
 He added: "It is important to stress that a clean exit from the Paris climate accord will not take away the United States' seat at the table in future discussions, nor will it detract from our efforts to pursue renewable energy solutions."

 Foreign policy

 In March 2017, Boozman co-sponsored the Israel Anti-Boycott Act (s.
 720), which made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

-In January 2019, Boozman was one of eleven Republican senators to vote to advance legislation intended to block Trump's intent to lift sanctions against three Russian companies.
+In January 2019, Boozman was one of 11 Republican senators to vote to advance legislation intended to block President Trump's intent to lift sanctions against three Russian companies.